courselabs/docker/labs/images/README.md

 You don't typically use OS images as the base in your `FROM` image.
 You want to get as many of your app's pre-requisites already installed for you.

-You should use [official images](https://hub.docker.com/search?q=&type=image&image_filter=official&category=languages), which gets applications and runtimes which are maintained by the project teams.
+You should use [official images](https://hub.docker.com/search?q=&type=image&image_filter=official&category=languages), which are application and runtime images which are maintained by the project teams.

 This Dockerfile bundles some custom HTML content on top of the official Nginx image: